glacials/splits-io/README.md

 ```sh
 make
 ```
-While you wait, you can also take a look at our [short Codeflow tutorial][codeflow] to get up to speed with a few key pieces of the code.

 Once the output looks settled (you should see `* Listening on tcp://0.0.0.0:3000`), you're good to go!
 Access [localhost:3000][localhost] in your browser.
 The first page load after a new build may also take a minute.